Organisational Changes Are Frequent

-Management attention should instead be focused on what the structure will not give you, e.g., coordinating sales opportunities across divisions for very large account, sharing best practices for administration etc. Vice versa if the move is the reverse, from production to functional orientation, the CEO should make sure there are mechanisms in place, e.g., processes, incentive mechanisms, for making sure the individual functions integrate well, e.g., that there is a clear handover from sales to production.
+Management attention should instead be focused on what the structure will not give you, e.g., coordinating sales opportunities across divisions for very large accounts, sharing best practices for administration etc. On the other hand, if the move is the reverse, from production to functional orientation, the CEO should make sure there are mechanisms in place, e.g., processes, incentive mechanisms, for making sure the individual functions integrate well.
+For example, that there is a clear handover from sales to production.

 About the authors: This article was written by a team of consultants from Oleto Associates, a strategy consulting firm based in Denmark.
 For more information please visit www.oleto.com.